xXSlothaiXx/GroupMe-Task-Automation/README.md

 Go to http://127.0.0.1:8000/bots/list to see all your bots.
 Click on the bot and it should bring you to another page with a few options

 ### Using the message sending options
-There are three options that you can use on the web app
+There are  options that you can use on the web app to send certain types of messages with certain time limtits

 ### You can only select ONE option
 Once you select your option, Press Start Bot and let the applciation run in the background, The app will show a loading sign in the browser.
 Leave this page open and open another tab to see what your bot has sent